 KEITH SKIPPER MBE, DL, FOUNDER OF FOND

 It seems like only yesterday when a FOND dream started to come true with a passionate meeting in Yaxham Village Hall.
-In fact, it is over a decade since a band of enthusiasts decided it was high time to put our dialect fight on an official footing.
+In fact, it is over 26 years since a band of enthusiasts decided it was high time to put our dialect fight on an official footing.

 I accepted the role of chairman with pride and optimism and noted in my diary for Sunday, October 3rd, 1999: “A day for celebration.
 A day I hope future generations will salute with gratitude.”